 Naomi Stadlen’s How Mothers Love is a deeply validating resource for mothers, particularly those who feel unseen in their daily labour of love.
 Her reflections highlight the emotional and relational complexities of motherhood, offering encouragement to mothers navigating the challenges of parenting.

-For me, as someone who has studied attachment and transitioned into motherhood away from family and familiar culture, this book has been an invaluable companion.
+As someone who has studied attachment and transitioned into motherhood away from family and familiar culture, this book has been an invaluable companion.
 It has offered solace during moments of isolation and has reminded me of the resilience and strength inherent in maternal love.
 While this article touches on some of Stadlen’s insights, there is much more to explore—each rereading brings new revelations, much like the evolving journey of motherhood itself.